Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Real Estate Disputes in Tennessee.

-Tennessee does not have a single nonjudicial-foreclosure surplus statute.
-Judicial-foreclosure surplus is paid to the debtor or to the creditors entitled by priority under Tenn.
-Code Ann. § 21-1-803, and disputed trustee-sale surplus is commonly interpleaded into court under Tenn.
+Tennessee has no single nonjudicial-foreclosure surplus statute.
+Judicial-foreclosure surplus goes to the debtor or to the creditors entitled by priority under Tenn.
+Code Ann. § 21-1-803, and a disputed trustee-sale surplus is commonly interpleaded into court under Tenn.
 R. Civ.
 P. 22.02.
+Here is the part that rewards moving quickly: court-held surplus can be presumed abandoned after one year under Tenn.
+Code Ann. § 66-29-105 and then transfer to the Tennessee Treasury.
+A claim to the Treasury generally is not time-barred, but the procedure changes once the funds escheat — getting in early keeps the case in court instead of the unclaimed-property line.

 Service area